aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

     1.0000001

+When applied to opposite vectors, the result is -1:

 ```python
 cosine_similarity(-emb_1, emb_1)
 ```

     -1.0000001

-A zero value indicates that the two vectors are orthogonal:
+If the result is close to zero, it indicates that the vectors are nearly orthogonal:

 ```python
 cosine_similarity(emb_1, emb_2 - np.dot(emb_1, emb_2) * emb_1)